AICord Applets

 applet.js

-Once saved, you can trigger tool runs or wait for event hooks (like user joins).
+Once done, you can trigger tool runs or wait for event hooks (like user joins).

 Last updated